Puiguqu/School_notes/Y1_Sem_2/CM1040_Web_Development/Week_16/04_DevOps_practices_Video•_._Duration_12_minutes_12_min.md

 [Original lesson](https://www.coursera.org/learn/uol-web-development/lecture/F9SML/devops-practices)

-This text appears to be a transcript of a video lecture on DevOps, specifically covering the topics of Continuous Integration, Continuous Delivery, Infrastructure as Code, and DevSecOps.
-The speaker discusses the importance of automation in software development and deployment, and provides examples and best practices for implementing these concepts.
+This appears to be a transcript of a video lecture on DevOps, specifically covering the topics of continuous integration, continuous delivery, infrastructure as code, monitoring and logging, and DevSecOps.
+The lecture is likely part of an online course or training program aimed at introducing students to DevOps practices.

-The lecture covers the following topics:
+The transcript covers the following topics:

-1. Continuous Integration: The automated testing and building of code to ensure it meets quality standards.
+1. Continuous Integration (CI): automation of tasks around improving code quality through testing and automated building.
-2. Continuous Delivery: The process of packaging up code into a deployable format that can be delivered by the IT team.
+2. Continuous Delivery: packaging up code into a deployable form for IT teams.
-3. Infrastructure as Code: The automation of IT infrastructure provisioning, configuration, and management through code.
+3. Infrastructure as Code (IaC): automating IT teams by turning them into scripts that spin up instances of an app depending on the load.
+4. Monitoring and Logging: key to understanding what's going on with automated systems, requiring a good dashboard.
-4. DevSecOps: Integrating security testing and reporting into the DevOps workflow.
+5. DevSecOps: integrating security testing and reporting into the DevOps workflow.

-The speaker also touches on the importance of monitoring and logging in DevOps, and mentions the need for a good dashboard to track system performance and detect potential issues.

-The lecture concludes with a summary of the key concepts covered and provides practice assignments for the viewer to reinforce their understanding.
+The lecture also mentions additional topics, such as version control (Git), code review, and self-evaluation checklists, but does not delve deeply into these topics.

+Overall, this transcript provides a high-level overview of the key concepts and practices in DevOps, with a focus on automation, testing, and security.